 - Physiotherapists are often contacted to customize this treatment

 - Operation or attempting to loosen the stiffness with force is rarely advantageous

 Frozen shoulder does not attack other parts of the body, and in the longer term the prognosis is good, although some will have sustained reduced mobility.

-- After two to three years, about 90% will have regained almost normal range of motion and are without any particular pain
+- After two to three years, approximately 90% will have regained almost normal mobility and are without particular pain